Seth Gordon

-Seth Gordon is an American film director, producer, screenwriter, and film editor.
+Seth Lewis Gordon is an American film director, producer, screenwriter, and film editor.

 He has produced and directed for film and television, including for PBS, the Bill & Melinda Gates Foundation, and the United Nations Staff 1% for Development Fund.
 His films have screened at the Sundance Film Festival and Slamdance Film Festival.

 He has directed the films The King of Kong: A Fistful of Quarters (2007), Four Christmases (2008), Horrible Bosses (2011), Identity Thief (2013), and Baywatch (2017).
 He has also directed several episodes of television series like The Office, Parks and Recreation, Modern Family, Atypical, and For All Mankind.

 Life and career

-Gordon grew up in Evanston, Illinois.
-He attended Yale University, where he studied architecture until leaving in 1997 to teach high school for six months in the small village of Shimanyiro, Kenya.
+Born in 1976, Gordon grew up in Evanston, Illinois.
+He attended Yale University class of 1998, where he studied architecture until leaving in 1997 to teach high school for six months in the small village of Shimanyiro, Kenya.
 While there he helped secure United Nations financing to finish construction of a school, and began filming what would eventually become the documentary Building Shimanyiro.
 Upon returning to Yale, Gordon taught himself how to edit his footage on an Avid editing machine.
 Later, he helped shoot Barbara Kopple and Cecilia Peck's Dixie Chicks documentary Shut Up & Sing, and after working as cinematographer, editor and producer on various films, he gained prominence with his documentary The King of Kong: A Fistful of Quarters.

 Gordon directed the game company Zynga's "GagaVille" online film in 2010.
 He co-created and is an executive producer of the Fox television series Breaking In.
 He directed the 2011 comedy Horrible Bosses, but in August 2013 declined to direct the sequel, citing commitments to the television series The Goldbergs, on which he is an executive producer, and a planned remake of the film WarGames.
-Gordon directed the pilot of Sneaky Pete for Amazon Studios, which he also produces with Bryan Cranston and David Shore.
-A season of episodes has been ordered by Amazon Studios and is in production.
+Gordon directed the pilot of Sneaky Pete for Amazon Studios, which he also produced with Bryan Cranston and David Shore.

 Gordon directed the 2017 film version of Baywatch, starring Dwayne Johnson, Priyanka Chopra and Zac Efron.

 He graduated from Lakeside School (Seattle) in 1994 and the Harvard Graduate School of Design.